Art history is painted with shades of prohibition—works banned, artists silenced, and masterpieces under attack. From

 Petrus Gonsalvus, “the man of the woods,” was born in 1537 in Tenerife.
 His life has been well chronicled as he became famous during his lifetime because of his condition called hypertrichosis, an abnormal amount of hair growth over the body.
-Gonsalvus was a noble man, although he was never considered fully human in the eyes of his contemporaries.
-He married, had children (of which four out of seven were also afflicted with hypertrichosis), and painted.
+Gonsalvus was a nobleman, although he was never considered fully human in the eyes of his contemporaries.
+He married and had children (of which four out of seven were also afflicted with hypertrichosis).
 It is believed that the marriage between Petrus Gonsalvus and lady Catherine inspired the fairy tale Beauty and the Beast.

 Prince Gundakar took part in the equestrian ballet, one of the elaborate festivities held at the Viennese court to mark the marriage of Emperor Leopold I and the Spanish infanta Margarita Teresa (that famous one from Velázquez portraits) in Vienna in 1667.
 I really wonder how on earth this poor horse endured all these decorative elements – they seem to be heavy!

 Legend has it that the men in this portrait are Archduke Ferdinand’s court giant, Bartlmä Bon, and court dwarf, Thomele.
 The Habsburg court was famous of its love of curiosities and interest in weird discoveries.
 Both sitters often played their part in court festivities and pageants.
 But why the dwarf looks like a child, I have no idea.

 Duke John the Fearless was the ruler of a territory that, at the time, was regarded as the most powerful of Western Europe.
 He was murdered in 1419 on the bridge at Montereau during a parley with the French dauphin (the future Charles VII of France), by Tanneguy du Chastel and Jean Louvet, the dauphin’s close counselors.
 Sounds a bit like Games of Thrones, doesn’t it?
 Still, we published this portrait here because of Duke’s famous long nose.